surfraider/Marlin_2_0_Geeetech_A10_BL_Touch/README.md

 # Marlin 2 3D Printer Firmware

-This fork contains my personal version of marlin 2.0

-At this time there is little difference between my fork and upstream other then my configuration files (configuration.h, configuration_adv.h).
+There is no difference with upstream besides configuration (configuration.h, configuration_adv.h).

 ## Building Marlin 2.0